FreeCAD/FreeCAD-documentation/wiki/Path_Post.md

 -   Cooling on /off
 -   Etc\...

-Postprocessors use [FreeCAD\'s internal G-Code dialect](Path_scripting#The_FreeCAD_Internal_GCode_Format.md) in conjunction with the Postprocessor configuration definitions, to generate Dialect-Correct G-Code for target machines.
-This allows the Path workbench to generate correct G-Code to target various CNC machine controllers by invoking different Postprocessors.
+Postprocessors use [FreeCAD\'s internal G-code dialect](Path_scripting#The_FreeCAD_Internal_G-code_Format.md) in conjunction with the Postprocessor configuration definitions, to generate Dialect-Correct G-code for target machines.
+This allows the Path workbench to generate correct G-code to target various CNC machine controllers by invoking different Postprocessors.

 CNC Machine Controller types include: